andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

                 -> Int
     ```

-    Even with with the type synonym, it’s a little weird.
+    Even with with the type synonym, it’s a little awkward.

     ``` {.haskell}
     numHiddens' :: OpaqueNet' i o Int -> Int